AFLplusplus/AFLplusplus/README.md

 1. Always:
   * LTO has a much longer compile time which is diametrical to short fuzzing - hence use afl-clang-fast instead.
+  * If you compile with CMPLOG then you can save fuzzing time and reuse that compiled target for both the -c option and the main fuzz target.
+    This will impact the speed by ~15% though.
   * `AFL_FAST_CAL` - Enable fast calibration, this halfs the time the saturated corpus needs to be loaded.
   * `AFL_CMPLOG_ONLY_NEW` - only perform cmplog on new found paths, not the